datashines/datashines.github.io/_posts/2021-02-21-How-I-received-my-Tier-1-Exceptional-Talent-UK-visa.md

 Once I received the endorsement letter, I started the actual visa application.
 Once again, you can find a detailed explanation of the visa application process on the [UK Government website](https://www.gov.uk/global-talent).
 Both the visa application fee as well as the endorsement fee are quite significant.
 Additionally you need to pay for a health surcharge for the number of years you want to get this visa for (3 to 5 years).
-I went with 5 years just to play it safe, although with this visa, you can get an ILR by the end of 3 years (please check if this rule changes with time !!).
+I went with 5 years just to play it safe, although with this visa, you can get an ILR by the end of 3 years (please check if this rule changes with time).

 I hope this blog detailing my personal journey of a successful tier-1 visa application will help you in yours in terms of the documentation as well as following the process.
 Thanks for reading !!